SchmutzmeisterNo1/RestAPI-Olympics/README.md

 # RestAPI-Olympics-WIKI

+This will be an open source program, which will serve as a knowledge base.
-This project serves as a future API for a knowledge base (Wiki).
-An Angular web application will also be added in the future
+An Angular frontend will be added in the future.

-More information for the use of this API will come
+An introduction will be written here as soon as the project is completed.